algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/Functional specification/FunctionalSpecificaction.md

 We are willing to give our best while keeping the original and timeless format of Pac-Man®

-## 2 - Project Scope and Obectives
+## 2 - Project Scope and Objectives

 ### 2.1 - Scope
 The scope of this project is to recreate the classic [Pac-Man®](#11---pac-man®) , using [Assembly](#10---glossary) language on [x86](#10---glossary) on [DOSbox](#10---glossary).